luhmann/tutorial-ng2-weather-app/steps/002-project-setup.md

 This has three effects:

-* A new file is generated in the root of your project the `webpack.config.js`.
+* A new file is generated in the root of your project called `webpack.config.js`.
 This is the webpack config file that configures the build process and your local development server.
 We will take a closer look at it in a few moments
-* Take a look at `package.json`, all dependencies required by webpack have been added as `devDependencies`.
-Also the nom scripts have been altered to not use the `ng`-binary but the underlying tools.
+* Take a look at `package.json`: All dependencies required by webpack have been added as `devDependencies`.
+Also the npm scripts have been altered to not use the `ng`-binary but the underlying tools.
 * `.angular.cli.json` got a new field under `project` which indicates now that the project has been ejected.

 ## The Webpack-Config

 ### What is Webpack
 Webpack is one of the most important tools in current frontend-development workflows.
-It allows to treat all your frontend dependencies (HTML, Javascript, CSS, Images, Font-Files, etc.) as modules that get bundled together or are dynamically loaded at runtime, that's why the call it a "module bundler"
+It allows to treat all your frontend dependencies (HTML, Javascript, CSS, Images, Font-Files, etc.) as modules that get bundled together or are dynamically loaded at runtime, that's why they call it a "module-bundler"

 **Tasks**